 Mr. Capozzi and staff are prepared to undertake elevator accidents throughout the Garden State.
 Most such accidents occur due to:

 - Mis-leveling — When the elevator fails to stop on the same level as the floor, it creates a trip and fall hazard.
 When the mis-leveling is extreme, there’s a danger of a would-be passenger falling beneath the car into the open shaft.
-This situation is also a danger of a rider in the elevator, who may be tempted to escape the stalled car and in so doing fall into the shaft.
-Passengers should always be prudent in assessing the danger of a mis-leveled elevator and wait for assistance whenever necessary.
+This situation is also dangerous for a rider in the elevator, who may be tempted to escape the stalled car and fall into the shaft.
+Passengers should always be prudent in assessing the danger of a misleveled elevator and wait for assistance whenever necessary.

-- Sliding door malfunction — Elevator doors are equipped with sensors and/or bumpers that re-open the doors when they contact a passenger entering or exiting.
+- Sliding door malfunction — Elevator doors are equipped with sensors and bumpers that re-open them when they contact a passenger entering or exiting.
 When these devices malfunction, the doors can trap a passenger or a body part.
 If the car then begins to move upward or downward, a catastrophic result is all too likely.

-- Open shafts — The most treacherous and potentially deadly elevator malfunction occurs when doors inexplicably open when the car is not at the floor.
-A would-be passenger who does not notice the gaping shaft, or who is inadvertently pushed forward by a waiting crowd who cannot see the hazard, can plunge the full depth of the shaft with tragic results.
+- Open shafts — The most treacherous and potentially deadly elevator malfunction occurs when doors inexplicably open when the car is not on the floor.
+A would-be passenger who does not notice the gaping shaft or who is inadvertently pushed forward by a waiting crowd who cannot see the hazard can plunge the full depth of the shaft with tragic results.

-- Sudden drops and excessive speed — The safety of passengers depends on the smooth ascent or descent of the elevator car.
-Jerky movements, sudden acceleration or abrupt stops can knock passengers off balance, causing impacts with the walls or floor of the car.
+- Sudden drops and excessive speed — Passengers’ safety depends on the elevator car’s smooth ascent or descent.
+Jerky movements, sudden acceleration, or abrupt stops can knock passengers off balance, causing impacts on the walls or floor of the car.
 The severity of the injuries generally depends on deviation from the normal speed of the car.